 Frank’s reason for serving and volunteering with DVGRR?
-“It is a special place, and it is such a pleasure to work with a group of people who all have a common goal and work together providing a better life for displaced Golden Retrievers and dogs with ‘hearts of gold’.”
+“It’s a special place, and it is such a pleasure to work with a group of people who all have a common goal, working together, providing a better life for displaced Goldens and their like.

 2nd Vice Chair

 Scott Blatt is the Director of Advertising for Redner’s Market’s Inc. based in Reading.
-He is a deacon at his church and a member of AEP (Amputee Empowerment Partners) which helps fellow amputees adjust to changes in life style.
-Being involved with DVGRR since 1996, he has volunteered to help park cars, take shifts to exercise dogs, cook for events and was a past board member.
-He can be found cooking and socializing at the grill during most Meet & Greets.
-Scott and his wife Sue have adopted a total of 7 Goldens including the 3 currently in their home – Peanut, Sadie and Razzle.
+He is a deacon at his church.
+Being involved with DVGRR since 1996, he has volunteered to help park cars, take shifts to exercise dogs, cook for events, and was a past board member.
+He can be found cooking and socializing at the grill during most Monthly Open House events.
+Scott and his wife, Sue have adopted a total of nine Goldens including the two currently in their home – Sherman and Buddy.
 Many of the Goldens they have chosen to adopt had challenging behaviors or backgrounds that required special care.
-Golden Retrievers are perfect therapy dogs which is another love for Scott & Sue.
+Golden Retrievers are perfect therapy dogs, which is another love for Scott and Sue.